-Similarly, a meaningful share (approximately 28%) of tracts flagged statewide are categorized as High/Highest resource in the draft 2024 opportunity map, though most (approximately 97%) non-rural High/Highest resource tracts are not flagged.
+Similarly, a meaningful share (approximately 26%) of tracts identified as experiencing neighborhood change are categorized as High/Highest resource in the 2024 Opportunity Map, though most (approximately 96%) non-rural High/Highest resource tracts are not flagged.
 These different geographies represent distinct, but often overlapping, AFFH goals.